 We began discussing infants at the tail end of yesterday’s blog post, and I will continue on that topic to begin today’s blog from the Law Office of Bryan Fagan.

 Infants pose challenges to parents and judges alike that older children do not.

 Because infants cannot communicate verbally, observation of the infant, and how they react to their lives' changing landscape is very important.
-You have the ability to spend time with you and see if their reactions and behavior change throughout the course of your family law case.
+You can spend time with them and see if their reactions and behavior change throughout your family law case.
 Judges do not have that same ability, and you must be the one to present evidence of the effect on your child.
 This will help the judge gain some context to understand how the case has impacted your child and what is likely in their best interests as far as a living situation is concerned.

 For instance, has your child’s eating, sleeping, or playtime behavior changed since you and your spouse's separation?
 Children of this age have patterns of behavior that they will follow each day.
 You can expect your child to be hungry every few hours.
 You can expect that he will take his naps at a certain time.
 You know what his mood will likely be during a certain time of the day.
 If these behaviors have changed a great deal since the beginning of your case, you need to make a note of this and make your attorney aware of those changes.